-Tyler: 36, he smelt like fish and was just as slippery.
+Tyler: 36, smelt like fish and was just as slippery.

 Henry: 32, a good-looking accountant from Bath whose chance at getting my number was slim to none.

-Finding love in the modern-day was simply dire.
+Finding love in the modern-day was simply impossible.

 ‘That sure doesn’t sound like much fun.’
 He commented, unclasping his hands so that he could reach for his bag of belongings, rifling through it in search of something, ‘Here.’ he said, presenting me a small yellow packet of dip-dabs, ‘Take it.’

 ‘Don’t be silly,’ he said, leaving one out for himself, ‘It’s the least I can do.
-Anyway, I know what it’s like.
+Plus, I know what it’s like.
 Life can leave you with a bitter taste in your mouth, sometimes.
 That’s why I always carry these.’
-He shook the plastic bag filled with dip-dabs at me, ‘For when you need things sweetening up again.’
+He shook the plastic bag filled with dip-dabs at me, ‘For when things need sweetening up again.’

 He smiled, ‘Indeed, they do.’
 And with that, he gave me a kindly wink, picked up the rest of his belongings and made his way out of the room.